 When a retailer finally begins the process of implementing an omnichannel retail strategy, they face many challenges.
 Looking at the selections above, it is worth noting that the collection and analysis of data is at the core of almost all these challenges.
 Marketers need a way to bring data together, to integrate and match up across channels and tell a singular story about the customer and their journey.

 Successful customer analytics across channels requires the analysis of customer behavior as they move from one platform to the next.
 A retailer needs to be able to identify that customer at each stage of the buying lifecycle.
 That customer needs to appear the same in each platform and then that data needs to get to the marketer in such a way that the marketer can follow the customer from A-Z, and hopefully through to purchase.

 As retailers look to adjust to omnichannel retailing, they need to modernize across all channels.
 Customer acquisition and retention remain critical and there is an opportunity both online and in-store to implement technology to help businesses meet those goals.

 Retailers can use the same marketing technology systems to improve customer experience and to educate and empower in-store employees.
 By mirroring the experience on the website for in-store employees, retailers can create a seamless experience for the consumer that reduces friction in the buying process and increases loyalty.

 The move to omnichannel retailing requires legacy retailers to have a deeper understanding of their customers, be able to recognize them as they move across channels, and be able to share information across the organization via the successful implementation of technology systems that can function together.
-Are you doing enough?
+Are you doing enough today, for tomorrow?